 It’s no wonder that people who use cannabis usually don’t have dreams.

-After they stop using marijuana users experience very intense dreams for a next few nights or weeks, depending on the individual.
+After they stop using cannabis, some users experience very intense dreams for the next few nights or weeks, depending on the individual.

 There are a number of cannabinoids in the herb, but the two most prevalent are tetrahydrocannabinol (THC) and cannabidiol (CBD).

 Strains low in CBD and high in THC produce a cerebral high, while other high-CBD strains make you relaxed but clear minded.

 Strains with equal parts of THC and CBD will not make you as high, which is a good thing if you’re suffering from lack of sleep.

 That being said, THC and CBD affect sleeping patterns differently.